neoforged/.github/primers/1.21.6/index.md

 First let's start with the linear tree.
 As the name implies, it is basically a doubly-linked `GuiRenderState$Node` list.
 Each node contains its own list of elements to render.
 Navigating the node list is handled using `GuiRenderState#up` or `down`, where each either gets the next node, or creates a new one if it doesn't exist.
 Nodes within a given tree are rendered from bottom to top, meaning that `down` will render any elements submitted before the current node, while `up` will render any elements submitted after the current node.

-Determinining what node an object is added to is computed automatically when submitting an element using its `ScreenArea`.
+Determining what node an object is added to is computed automatically when submitting an element using its `ScreenArea`.
 The `ScreenArea` defines the `bounds` of your element to be rendered.
 Essentially, a node will be added in the `up` direction if the bounds of the element intersect with any other element on the current node.

 Then there are strata.
 A stratum is essentially a linear tree.
 Strata are rendered in the order they are created, which means calling `nextStratum` will render all elements after the previous stratum.
 This can be used if you want to group elements into a specific layer.
 Note: you cannot navigate to a prior stratum.